-What is a Notice of Adverse Benefit Determination?
+What Is A Notice Of Adverse Benefit Determination?

-A Notice of Adverse Benefit Determination, sometimes called a NOABD, is a form that the START ODS uses to tell you when the plan makes a decision about whether or not you will get substance use treatment services.
+A Notice of Adverse Benefit Determination, sometimes called a NOABD, is a form that your county DMC-ODS plan uses to tell you when the plan makes a decision about whether or not you will get Medi-Cal SUD treatment services.
 A Notice of Adverse Benefit Determination is also used to tell you if your grievance, appeal, or expedited appeal was not resolved in time, or if you didn't get services within the County Plan's timeline standards for providing services.

-When will I get a Notice of Adverse Benefit Determination?
+When Will I Get A Notice Of Adverse Benefit Determination?